Simulating quantum transport for a quasi-one-dimensional Bose gas in an optical lattice: the choice of fluctuation modes in the truncated Wigner approximation: Results and discussion

-In Fig.\ref{Chap5_Fig7} and Fig.\ref{Chap5_Fig8}, we show respectively the configurations of the dynamic phase coherence and number fluctuations for cases II-IV ((a) and (b)) and on different spatial sites for case III ((c)).
-In case III, there is an increase of the phase coherence $C_{3}$ at $t<4.8$ms and then its loss at $t>4.8$ms in the first period of the c.m. oscillation, while the number fluctuations $\Delta n_{3}$ decrease and grow correspondingly, displaying the opposite dynamic behavior between the phase coherence and number fluctuations at nearby sites.
-This behavior demonstrates that the quantum fluctuations tend to suppress the phase coherence.
-Moreover, the phase coherence $C_{j}$ and number fluctuation $\Delta n_{j}$ are correlated essentially to the damped trajectory of the c.m..
-At $t=2.65$ms, the c.m. in Fig.\ref{Chap5_Fig6} is far from the center of the trap potential, and thus $C_{3}$ and $\Delta n_{0}$, as shown in Fig.\ref{Chap5_Fig7}(c) and Fig.\ref{Chap5_Fig8}(c), identify the properties in the outer region of the Bose gas where the number fluctuation is large and the phase coherence is weak.
-Then the Bose gas moves toward the center of the trap, and $\Delta n_{0}$ decreases gradually while $C_{3}$ increases.
+Figure \ref{Chap5_Fig7} shows the evolution of the dynamic phase coherence for cases II-IV ((a) and (b)) and on different spatial sites for case III ((c)) after $t=2.65ms$ when quantum fluctuations are added.
+We can see that $C_j$ becomes time-dependent when incorporating quantum fluctuations.
+In cases III and IV, within the first period of the c.m. oscillation, there is an increase in the phase coherence $C_{3}$ for $t<4.8$ms and then a decrease for $t>4.8$ms. The peak value of the phase coherence in the following periods decreases.
+The fact that the phase coherence never reached 1 demonstrates that the introducing of quantum fluctuations suppresses the phase coherence.
+Moreover, the phase coherence $C_{j}$ is correlated essentially to the damped trajectory of the c.m..
+At $t=2.65$ms, the c.m. in figure \ref{Chap5_Fig6} is displaced from the centre of the trap potential, and thus $C_{3}$ reflects the properties in a region of the Bose gas where the phase coherence is weaker.
+Then the c.m. of the Bose gas moves toward the centre of the trap and $C_{3}$ increases.
+Clearly the average value of $C_j$ is lower for larger $j$ because the first-order spatial phase coherence for 1D Bose gases tends to decay with distance, but the amplitude of the oscillations in $C_j$ are larger for larger $j$ due to the density variation across the cloud.

+In figure \ref{Chap5_Fig8} we show the number fluctuation, $\Delta n_0$ for cases II and III (a), cases II and IV (b) and $\Delta n_j$ for $j=0,10,20,40$ (c).
+It is clear that the evolution of number fluctuation $\Delta n_0$ is anti-correlated with that of the coherence, $C_3$.